bow-simulation/virtualbow/README.md

 The first build may take an hour or longer, depending on your hardware.
 This is because some necessary external dependencies will be downloaded and compiled first (see `CMakeLists.txt` for details).

-The instructions mention exact version numbers for all the tools and libraries used.
+The instructions below mention exact version numbers for all the tools and libraries used.
 These aren't strict requirements, just a reference for how the official releases were built.

 ## Windows